 'The decision about the creation of Pakistan had just been announced and people were indulging in all kinds of surmises about the pattern of life that would emerge.
 But no one's imagination could go very far . . .'
 The novelist Bhisham Sahni captured the essence of public uncertainty as India stood on the brink of the unknown.
 'The Sardarji [Sikh fellow] sitting in front of me repeatedly asked me whether I thought Mr Jinnah would continue to live in Bombay after the creation of Pakistan or whether he would resettle in Pakistan.
 Each time my answer would be the same, "Why should he leave Bombay?
-I think he'll continue to live in Bombay and continue visiting Pakistan."'
+I think he'll continue to live in Bombay and continue visiting Pakistan."
 Indeed, Jinnah continued to own a large white mansion house in Bombay and Liaquat Ali Khan had extensive farmlands in North India; such guesses were not so far-fetched.
-'Similar guesses were being made about the towns of Lahore and Gurdaspur too, and no one knew which town would fall to the share of India and which to Pakistan.
+'Similar guesses were being made about the towns of Lahore and Gurdaspur too, and no one knew which town would fall to the share of India and which to Pakistan.'53

 It made good business sense at first to try and sit astride both new states.
 Initially, some businessmen with outlets and branches across South Asia reacted pragmatically to the situation.
 Lilaram and Sons, a silk merchant's and tailor's, placed an advertisement in the 15 August special Independence Day supplement of several national papers, illustrated with the black silhouette of the whole of undivided India.
 'To all our patrons we offer our very best wishes on this auspicious occasion,' it boldly proclaimed.
 Similarly, the Punjab National Bank tried to continue straddling the border, wishing 'Greetings to all our countrymen of both Hindustan and Pakistan on this auspicious day.'
 Behind the scenes, though, industrialists and businessmen were trying to calculate where their businesses would be most secure and were withdrawing from Pakistani or Indian interests as conditions deteriorated.
 Mr B.T.
-Thakur, Managing Director of the United Commercial Bank told American diplomats that he wanted to keep some of his branches in Pakistan open but would close down those 'in areas where he fears police protection may be inadequate'.

-Meanwhile the two boundary commissions sweated over the highly secretive plans for the new national boundaries.
-These were ready on 12 August but were deliberately held back for five days, despite the requests of administrators coping with panicked border regions who implored the government for advance warning of where the boundary lines would fall ('even a few hours would be better than none,' pleaded Evan Jenkins to Mountbatten).
-Nobody in India knew where the borders would lie on Independence Day itself; rumours, hints and suggestions flew around.
+Thakur, Managing Director of the United Commercial Bank told American diplomats that he wanted to keep some of his branches in Pakistan open but would close down those 'in areas where he fears police protection may be inadequate'.54 would be better than none, pleaded Evan Jenkins to Mountbatten).55 Nobody in India knew where the borders would lie on Independence Day itself; rumours, hints and suggestions flew around.
 Staff at the Viceroy's house leaked information.
 Newspapers published provisional maps with erroneous indications of where the boundary was likely to be drawn.
-Administrators complained about the manner in which the boundary was being sketched, and in Assam the Governor told the Viceroy'... the lack of an authoritative interpretation here is going to give us a lot of trouble'.
-His feelings might have been echoed by every other governor in the country.
+Administrators complained about the manner in which the boundary was being sketched, and in Assam the Governor told the Viceroy '... the lack of an authoritative interpretation here is going to give us a lot of trouble.'56 His feelings might have been echoed by every other governor in the country.
 Preserving good Indo-British relations, especially during the lavish ceremonial display of 15 August, was the unjustifiable excuse for holding back the award.
 The Radcliffe line was finally revealed to the public on 17 August - exactly the same day that the first regiment of British troops departed from Bombay.